-Have you ever wondered what an H1 tag is and how many you should have on a page?
-If you have, you will love my blog post on H1 tags.
+Have you ever wondered what an H1 is and how many you should have on a page?
+If you have, you will love our digital marketing agency’s blog post on the seo H1 tags.
 I believe that H1s are underestimated when it comes to on-page search engine optimization.

 Think of your webpage as being an outlined document.
 Remember when you had to outline a term paper in school?
 Outlining a webpage is a very similar approach.
 H1 tags aren’t a huge ranking factor, but they can depending on your approach to using H1s on your site.
 This post will teach you everything you need to know about H1s, and how they can help with your on-page SEO.

-Additionally, you are going to learn the perfect method and SEO tips for producing winning H1s that will take your on-page SEO to the next level.
+Additionally, you are going to learn the perfect method and SEO best practice tips for producing winning H1s that will take your on-page SEO to the next level.

 What Is An H1 Tag?

 Search engines read the source code of a website.
 Source code is that long and confusing page that pops up when the wifi or computer is not working correctly.
 It tells the search engine what is going on on the page and the location of every word.
 This is where website coders work to design the website, including colors and arrangement.
 Every element of the website lies within the code or what is also known as a style sheet.
 Within this page lies the article copy as well.
 Internet marketers that want to truly understand the path to great search engine optimization should become familiar with the source code page.

-The H1 tag is one of many indicators that the search engine must read.
+The SEO H1 tag is one of many indicators that the search engine must read.